 Collaborative Care with National Jewish Health

-Saint Joseph Hospital and National Jewish Health have formed a joint operating agreement to provide inpatient and outpatient care in Colorado.
+Saint Joseph Hospital and National Jewish Health have formed a clinical partnership to provide inpatient and outpatient care in Colorado.
 National Jewish Health is the leading national respiratory hospital, and this collaborative care model brings together two leading healthcare organizations when it comes to treating lung and thoracic cancers.
 The strong outpatient approach and specialty expertise of National Jewish Health complements the focused inpatient expertise of Saint Joseph Hospital, increasing our ability to help you at all stages of your care.

 Screening and Diagnosis